 -

 The Fondation des Savanes Ouest-Africaines (FSOA) or West African Savannah Foundation (WASF)The Foundation is a conservation trust fund promoting the preservation of protected areas of the WAP Complex, while advancing education, science, and local economic development.
 The Foundation was set up by the Benin Government and the International Union for Conservation of Nature (IUCN), with financial contributions from the Benin Government, Global Environment Facility (GEF), and Financial German Cooperation (Kreditanstalt für Wiederaufbau – KfW).
 The Foundation has been providing significant annual financial contributions towards management of Pendjari National Park since 2017.
-From 2019 to 2020, FSOA provided 85% of funding to implement a Priority Action Plan to secure the Beninese W National Park, which evolved into a full management mandate to African Parks in June 2020.
-The Foundation also contributed significantly to the funding of the first three-month plan from the African Parks mandate for the management of Park W-Benin, up to December 2020.
-In 2023, the FSOA contributed €1.12 million to Pendjari and W in Benin.
+In 2019 to 2020, FSOA provided 85% of funding to implement a Priority Action Plan to secure the Beninese W National Park, which evolved into a full management mandate to African Parks in June 2020.
+The Foundation also contributed significantly to the funding of the first 3-month plan from the African Parks mandate for the management of Park W-Benin, up to December 2020.
+In 2023, the FSOA contributed 1 120 000€ to Pendjari and W in Benin.
 Its larger vision is to create a sustainable source of funding and to support the synergy of activities within the W-Arly-Pendjari Complex.

 -